Skip to main content

 Frequently Asked Questions

-Operation Octo is a survival strategy game.
+Operation Octo is a survival strategy game with comedy theme.

 Operation Octo is available on PC, Mac OS, Windows and Linux.